De Quervain's Tenosynovitis

 - Extensor pollicis brevis (EPB): Extends the thumb at the MCP joint.

 These two tendons travel through a tight fibro-osseous tunnel (the first extensor compartment retinaculum) at the level of the radial styloid.
-In De Quervain's tenosynovitis, the retinacular sheath surrounding these tendons becomes thickened and inflamed — a process analogous to trigger finger but in a different location and involving different tendons.
+In De Quervain's tenosynovitis, the retinacular sheath surrounding these tendons becomes thickened and inflamed.
+This is a process analogous to trigger finger but in a different location and involving different tendons.
 The narrowed compartment creates friction and pain whenever the tendons move through it.

 The Accessory EPB Compartment